lucysli/eznotes/README.md

 -	Fourth use the `heroku` command to create a place on the Heroku servers for your app to live:
 		- `heroku create`

+## Heroku Deployment, in one step ##
+To deploy the application, use Git to push to Heroku
+`$ git push heroku master`

+To open the web page deployed on Heroku you can run
+`$ git heroku open`

+## Heroku commands ##
+There are many [Heroku commands](https://devcenter.heroku.com/categories/command-line) you can use.
+If you want to rename your application you can run
+`$ heroku rename EZNotes`. you can also change the name from your account on heroku.com

+For development we generated a reasonably secure random/obscure subdomain such as hsjceevf.herokuapp.com.
+We did this by running `ruby -r "print ('a'..'z').to_a.shuffle[0..7].join"` on the command line.
 -------------------------------------------
 # Testing #
 -------------------------------------------